Rational curvature invariants for 2-complexes: Introduction

 The proof is given in \S\ref{sec: Concise 2-complexes}.
-The proposition implies that there is no 2-complex $X$ with $\sigma_+(X)<\rho_+(X)=1$.
-I expect this to be the only collection of curvature constraints that are not realised by any finite, irreducible 2-complex.
+The proposition implies that there is no finite 2-complex $X$ with $\sigma_+(X)<\rho_+(X)=1$.
+I expect this to be the only collection of curvature constraints compatible with Theorem \ref{thm: Curvature inequalities} that are not realised by any finite, irreducible 2-complex.

 The next contribution is more interesting, and illustrates the strength of these invariants.
 It is not difficult to see that any closed surface $X$ has constant irreducible curvature -- that is, $\rho_+(X)=\rho_-(X)$ (see Example \ref{eg: Surfaces}).
 Remarkably, 2-complexes with constant irreducible curvature can be completely classified, and they are all closely related to surfaces.
 More precisely, they are \emph{irrigid}, which roughly means that they can be obtained from surfaces with boundary by gluing their boundary circles together.\footnote{See Definition \ref{def: Surface decomposition and irrigid complexes} for a precise definition.}